Purpose: Respond to the universal call to holiness.

 -Ephesians 6:11

 ARMOR's name was inspired by Ephesians 6:11, where we read that the "armor of God" enables us to withstand the "tactics of the devil".
 These tactics include the habits that are hindering progress in fulfilling our universal call to holiness.
-These habits hindering holiness (ie. vices) can be overcome by habits helping holiness (virtues) that are practiced daily.

 "Our struggle is not with flesh and blood but with the principalities, with the powers, with the world rulers of this present darkness, with the evil spirits in the heavens.
 Therefore, put on the armor of God, that you may be able to resist on the evil day and, having done everything, to hold your ground.”